Skip to main content

 Our investment

-The CEFC has committed $20 million to Splend to help it accelerate the decarbonisation of the national vehicle fleet and rideshare market.
+The CEFC has committed $40 million to Australia’s leading rideshare fleet vehicle provider Splend to help it accelerate the decarbonisation of the national vehicle fleet and rideshare market.

 our impact